Geometric Prior Based Deep Human Point Cloud Geometry Compression: Related Works

 \subsection{Representations from 3D priors}

 Substantial attempts have also been made to retain explicit 3D geometric priors for 2D processing.
-Yang~\textit{et al}.~\cite{yang2023deep} manipulated a 3D morphable model as the face prior to transform a face between image space and UV texture space, which benefits image inpainting.
-Additionally, researchers have explored the enhancement of single-view images in the wild by concatenating regressed 3D shapes from 2D facial images and decoded results from face embedding~\cite{lin2020highfidelity}, or decomposing human and object images into 3D representations such as depth, normals, and albedo~\cite{wimbauer2022derendering,wu2020unsupervised}.
-In compression research, Chen~\textit{et al}.~\cite{chen2023interactive} recently proposed an interactive face video coding framework that converts inter frames into 3D meshes and re-projects them in the decoder, demonstrating promising performance in ultra-low bitrate face communications.
+Yang~\textit{et al.}~\cite{yang2023deep} manipulated a 3D morphable model as the face prior to transform a face between image space and UV texture space, which benefits image inpainting.
+Additionally, researchers have explored the enhancement of single-view images in the wild by concatenating regressed 3D shapes from 2D facial images and decoding results from face embedding~\cite{lin2020highfidelity}, or decomposing human and object images into 3D representations such as depth, normals, and albedo~\cite{wimbauer2022derendering,wu2020unsupervised}.
+In compression research, Chen~\textit{et al.}~\cite{chen2023interactive} recently proposed an interactive face video coding framework that converts inter frames into 3D meshes and projects them in the decoder, demonstrating promising performance in ultralow bitrate face communications.
+Regarding image coding, segmentation maps and sketches~\cite{hoang2020image, 10032603} are relevant 2D external representations that can provide complementary shape cues for improving the coding performance.

 For 3D processing, various methods have been developed to leverage 3D geometric prior information.
-Self-prior~\cite{hanocka2020point2mesh,wei2021deep} is ultilized to model repeating geometric structures and leverage self-correlation across multiple scales with fine-grained details.
+Self-prior~\cite{hanocka2020point2mesh,wei2021deep} is utilized to model repeating geometric structures and leverage self-correlation across multiple scales with fine-grained details.
 In~\cite{smirnov2021learninga}, a parameterized 3D representation of Coons patches is used to represent a 3D object, which is optimized iteratively based on a deformable parameterized template model with a minimal number of control points.
-For human data, the Skinned Multi-Person Linear model (SMPL)~\cite{loper2015smpl} is an expressive 3D full-body template model that can be utilized as a 3D prior.
+For human data, the skinned multi-person linear model (SMPL)~\cite{loper2015smpl} is an expressive 3D full-body template model that can be utilized as a 3D prior.
 In~\cite{xu2023occlusionaware}, the predicted parameters from the SMPL model are fed to a recognition module for improved pose estimation.
-Despite the increasing use of 3D priors in various applications, few attempts have been made in incorporating 3D priors in point cloud compression.
+Despite the increasing use of 3D priors in various applications, few attempts have been made to incorporate 3D priors in point cloud compression.